 Prof. Dr. Dr. h. c.
 Bernhard Müller, Technische Universität Dresden

-In developing countries urban renewal policies have been regarded as a sound approach to dispose of blighted areas and to revitalize the urban environment.
-However, they have attracted criticisms in the literature for undermining the livelihoods of the poor by causing displacement and loss of housing.
-Drawing on the case of Kigali city in Rwanda, this dissertation examines urban renewal effects and outcomes on housing for the poor and how institutions account for and respond to the consequences on the affected households.
-It applies a combination of critical review of documents, field observations and semi-structured interviews with major urban actors.
-The results will contribute to the understanding of policy implications for urban renewal with regards to strategies and organization needed for making housing more affordable and accessible to the urban poor.
-The study will further make contributions to theoretical discussions concerning distributive justice and sustainable urban renewal.
+Urban renewal policies have been regarded as a sound approach to regenerate blighted areas and revitalize the urban environment in developing countries.
+However, they have been criticized in the literature for undermining the livelihoods of the poor by causing displacement and loss of housing.
+Drawing on the case of Kigali city in Rwanda, this dissertation examines urban renewal effects and outcomes on housing for the poor and how institutions account for and respond to the consequences on affected households.
+In addition to a critical review of documents and field observations, semi-structured interviews are conducted with major urban actors.
+The results will provide a better understanding of urban renewal policy regarding strategies and forms of organization needed to make housing more affordable and accessible to the urban poor.
+Further, the study will contribute to theoretical discussions concerning distributive justice and sustainable urban renewal.

 Key words: Urban renewal, policies, housing, poor, Kigali